mozilla/addons-server/docs/topics/api/search.rst

 * `sort` (optional): The field to sort by.
 One of 'downloads', 'rating', 'price', 'created'.
 Sorts by relevance by default.

+The following parameters requires an OAuth token by a user with App Reviewer privileges:

+* `app_type` (optional): Filters by type of web app.
+One of 'hosted', or 'packaged'.

 The API returns a list of the apps sorted by relevance (default) or `sort`::